Configurationz/winget_Installation/index.md

 * This will download the `msixbundle` file to your `~\Downloads` folder

 * The latest version at the moment is `v1.8.1911`.
-The current, latest and other versions can be found on GitHub[^1]
+The current, latest and other versions can be found on GitHub

 * Ensure to download the latest bundle from here [^1]